heonjang/LightControlSystem/Oct-7th.md

 consider one or a combination of

-1. Think of much more powerful/efficient light source
+1. Think of much more powerful/efficient light sources
-2. Reduce the distance between the light source and the plants (my current assumption was 1 foot)
+2. Reduce the distance between the light source and the plants (The current assumption was 1 foot)
 3. Lower the target illumination